AugustoCiuffoletti/kviot/README.md

 - implement a secure checkpoint repository for edge units
 - provide a UTC reference to the edge units

 The last two functions are strictly related with the management of the duty-cycle of peripheral units.
+The kviot server is integrated with an Andriod app, whose code can be downloaded from https://drive.google.com/file/d/18qX5JKahPh3ouHEERzP--Cq4jrtIjv3u/view?usp=sharing.

 ## Energy footprint, duty cycle, and deep sleep